 Further strengthening its awareness of the legal challenges behind research and innovation in the EU, Timelex is involved in Horizon 2020 and Horizon Europe research and innovation actions, large scale pilots and similar research initiatives in Europe since its establishment.
 It regularly acts as a legal WP or task leader and ensures that the research and/or innovation project complies with all relevant legal provisions, for example in the field of privacy and personal data protection.

 Additionally, Timelex team is familiar with all key phases and challenges in such projects, including:

 ‘Their legal experts are thorough and well-educated.
 Their research is on topic and requires in-depth knowledge of their field of expertise.
 Besides legal knowledge, they respect opinions and wishes’

-Timelex has participated in Horizon 2020 and Horizon Europe and similar initiatives as a partner, subcontractor, or linked third party, and has provided assistance to participants in such projects as an external expert or external counsel.
-We are or have been involved as a legal partner in e.g. the following Horizon 2020 and Horizon Europe Actions:
+Timelex has participated in Horizon 2020, Horizon Europe, Digital Europe and similar initiatives as a partner, subcontractor, or linked third party, and has provided assistance to participants in such projects as an external expert or external counsel.
+We are or have been involved as a legal partner in e.g. the following Horizon 2020, Horizon Europe and Digital Europe Actions: